Prescription Fraud & Obtaining a Controlled Substance by Fraud

 An arrest for a prescription fraud charge arising out of the St. Petersburg / Clearwater area is a serious matter.
 It is a felony offense that could not only lead to the ramifications of being a convicted felon, but also expose you to incarceration in either County Jail or within the Florida state prison system.
 You need an local St. Petersburg / Clearwater attorney well familiar with the unique nature of these charges and experienced within our Pinellas County Criminal Court System.

-We may conclude that your case is appropriate for an administrative transfer to drug court.
+- Pinellas County Drug Court – We may conclude that your case is appropriate for an administrative transfer to drug court.
 Switching divisions in this manner would otherwise enable you to avoid formal conviction.
 This unique Pinellas County courtroom is oriented toward treatment of the offender and not toward punishment.
 For further information on the Pinellas County Drug Court, click here.
-If you are a woman who has been charged with Obtaining a Controlled Substance by Fraud, a special Drug Court program has recently been implemented to help with your addiction and avoid conviction.
-Learn more about the Pinellas County Adult Drug Court Collaborative.

 Call our office for a free initial consultation at (727) 578-0303